jgaurilo/SmokeScreen/README.md

     touch ~/google-check
     rclone copy ~/google-check GSUITE:Media

 Now mount the system by running the `mount.remote` script.
-You should see your Google drive mounted at ~/.google and you should see a union of your local media and Google at ~/media.
+You should see your Google drive mounted at ~/.google and you should see a union of your local media and Google at ~/content.
 If you don't, stop here and resolve it before continuing.

 # Sonarr and Radarr Configuration
 The `sonarr.cache` and `radarr.cache` files outline the configuration requirements for Sonarr/Radarr if you wish to use them.
 On the 'Connect' tab of the settings page, add a custom script that points at `sonarr.cache` in Sonarr on `Download` and `Upgrade` and one in Radarr that points at `radarr.cache` that notifies on `Download` and `Upgrade`.
-Scanning in to Plex will NOT occur without this.

 Now run `scan.media` to build the local cache.
 Once it's complete, continue by reconfiguring Sonarr and Radarr to look at ~/.localmedia-cache as their root folder instead of wherever you had them pointed before.
 Media that these tools download will follow the path of: